 Home heating systems Options for heating your home

-With high oil, gas and electricity prices looking like they’re here to stay, it’s more important than ever that we heat our homes in the most efficient way.
+With high oil, gas and electricity prices always fluctuation, it’s important that we heat our homes in the most efficient way.
 Using less energy is the best way to cut your bills (see our guide to using less electricity for tips), but this doesn't mean having to live in a cold, dark home.

 If your house is connected to the national gas grid, you could get a gas-fired central heating system, and this is usually the cheapest option.
 Our gas boiler reviews reveal which models come from Which? recommended reliable boiler brands - and which we think you should avoid.
 Also take a look at our guide to using your boiler heating controls to save you energy and money.

-However, 3.6 million households in the UK are not connected to the gas grid and rely on other forms of fuel to heat their homes: electricity, liquid petroleum gas (LPG), heating oil and/or renewable technologies.
+However, millions of households in the UK are not connected to the gas grid and rely on other forms of fuel to heat their homes: electricity, liquid petroleum gas (LPG), heating oil and/or renewable technologies.
 See the related pages in this guide for more information on each heating option.

 Making your own energy instead of using mains gas and electricity reduces your carbon footprint.
 It also means you’re less dependent on sources of energy that are increasingly subject to global demand and are likely to have high and volatile prices in future.